cilium/cilium/Documentation/network/kubernetes/kubeproxy-free.rst

 encodes this information in a Cilium-specific IPv4 option or IPv6 Destination Option extension header at the cost of advertising a lower MTU.
 For TCP services, Cilium only encodes the service IP/port for the SYN packet, but not subsequent ones.
-The latter also allows to operate Cilium in a hybrid mode as detailed in the next subsection where DSR is used for TCP and SNAT for UDP in order to avoid an otherwise needed MTU reduction.
+The latter also allows to operate Cilium in a hybrid mode as detailed in the later subsection where DSR is used for TCP and SNAT for UDP in order to avoid an otherwise needed MTU reduction.